THE ORIENTAL CERAMIC SOCIETY

 A Study Based on Newly Discovered Ceramics He Commissioned

 As an excellent supervisor of the imperial kilns, Tang Ying?1682-1756) has achieved brilliant results during the Yongzheng and Qianlong periods.
 At the same time he took advantage of his access to the manufactories to make a number of porcelains for himself and his friends.
 These wares, which were commissioned by Tang Ying and not by the Emperor, genuinely embody his literary taste and personality.
 This lecture will present several categories of such porcelains including some newly discovered pieces auctioned recently, and by analyzing their style and design philosophy and looking at documentary records identify the characteristics of this type of porcelain and offer a new view on Supervisor Tang Ying.

 For a biographical note on May Huang, see above.

-Admission is free but places are limited
+Admission is free but places are limited and booking essential.

 RSVP: email@example.com or phone 020 7293 6442.